- Harvard–Belfer on Syria

 MTA/ISP Fellow John Park was quoted by the Washington Post on the U.S. response to North Korea's satellite launch.

-MTA seminars are free and open to the public.
-If you'd like to receive announcements and reminders about events at MTA, please email the MTA program assistant at email@example.com and ask to join the seminar list.
+MTA Seminars are held most Wednesday mornings at 10am during the school year.
+If you'd like to receive announcements and reminders about upcoming MTA events, please email the MTA program assistant at firstname.lastname@example.org and ask to join the seminar list.

 Matthew Bunn is a Professor of Practice at Harvard University's John F. Kennedy School of Government.
 His research interests include nuclear theft and terrorism; nuclear proliferation and measures to control it; and the future of nuclear energy and its fuel cycle.